 In which ports can I find a sailboat in Croatia?

 Due to their great popularity, sailing boat rentals are available in all of our sailing regions in Croatia.
 The regions below are listed from north to south:

-How is the weather in Croatia?
+How is the weather and sailing conditions in Croatia?